Risk Information

 Name Position in Our Company Position at GMO Internet Group, Inc.

-Head of Group Advertising Division
+Head of Group Infrastructure Division

 Masatoshi Kumagai Chairman of the Board